 As a participant representing the Putnam County R-I School and community, you have the responsibility to exhibit good sportsmanship at all times.
 As a member of the extra-curricular program, you become a representative of your family, the student body, your school, and your community.
 The coaching staff and sponsors will expect all participants to conduct themselves as champions in the athletic arena, the classroom, and in everyday life.
-The coaching staff and sponsors will demonstrate appropriate behavior at all times..
+The coaching staff and sponsors will demonstrate appropriate behavior at all times.
 Instruction will be provided by coaches and sponsors to inform participants of district expectations.

 A very important lesson we learn through interscholastic athletics is that by hard work and dedication we can improve.
 In America we recognize we can take ability, and through hard work and dedication, become anything we want to be.
 If you are willing to recognize the ability you possess and work hard, you can achieve success in athletics.
 This is a lesson that will prove very valuable to you as you prepare to face the challenges of life after high school.